ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A DID can be *resolved* into a *key manifest* (a list of public keys indexed by a *key identifier*) using many different DID methods.

 Issuers MAY choose the DID method they prefer, but with no guarantee that all Transparency Services will be able to register their Signed Statements.
-To facilitate interoperability, all Transparency Service implementations SHOULD support the `did:web` method {{DID-WEB}}.
+To facilitate interoperability, all Transparency Service implementations MUST support the `did:web` method {{DID-WEB}}.
 For instance, if the Issuer publishes its manifest at `https://sample.issuer/user/alice/did.json`, the DID of the Issuer is `did:web:sample.issuer:user:alice`.

 Issuers SHOULD use consistent decentralized identifiers for all their Statements about Artifacts, to simplify authorization by Verifiers and auditing.
+If an issuer uses multiple DIDs (for instance, because their clients support different resolution methods), they MUST ensure that statements signed under each DID are consistent.

-They MAY update their DID manifest, for instance to refresh their signing keys or algorithms, but they SHOULD NOT remove or change any prior keys unless they intend to revoke all Signed Statements that are registered as Transparent Statements issued with those keys.
+Issuers MAY update their DID manifest at any time, for instance to refresh their signing keys or algorithms, but they SHOULD NOT remove or change any of their previous keys unless they intend to revoke all Signed Statements that are registered as Transparent Statements issued with those keys.

-This DID appears in the Issuer protected header of Signed Statements' Envelopes, while the version of the key from the manifest used to sign the Signed Statement is written in the `kid` header.
+The Issuer's DID appears in the protected header of Signed Statements' Envelopes, while the version of the key from the manifest used to sign the Signed Statement is written in the `kid` header.

 `kid` MUST either be an absolute URL, or a relative URL.
 Relative URL MUST be